New Faculty Programs and Resources

 New Faculty Orientation Canvas Course

-A Canvas Course for all new faculty (term and tenure-eligible) will open on July 1.
+A Canvas Course for all new faculty (term and tenure-eligible) opens each year on July 1.
 New faculty will not be required to take part in the Canvas course, but will be strongly encouraged to orient themselves to Iowa State prior to their official hire dates.
 In adopting this model for orienting and onboarding new faculty, our goal is to promote equity across academic appointments, provide clear information to faculty about how to carry out their position responsibilities, cultivate community, and promote networking.
 The course covers:

 - Campus landscape and location